netwerk-digitaal-erfgoed/europeana-pipeline/README.md

 #### 2.1.3 Running the JAR executable

+To run the rdf2edm locally we need to move to the correct library to run the JAR, which will be executed by running the bash script on the second line.

 ```sh
 cd crawler/target/
 ./cc-lod-crawler-DockerApplication/rdf2edm-local.sh
 ```

+The bash script runs the JAR that transforms the linked data file to the format Europeana can ingest.
+The

 #### 2.1.4 Running the after step

-The following command runs the final part of the pipeline:
+The following command runs the final part of the pipeline moving back to the main folder, the afterhook for uploading the xml assets and the linked data.

 ```sh
 cd ../../